 The engine had stopped.
 “But I still feel nauseous,” I tell one of the boat’s crew, as I stumble to my feet.
 “Should I wait it out?”

 No luck.
 I’m supposed to be among the first group to go into the water.
-By the time the sign-up sheet had come around, the decision was already made for us (myself and two other journalists from Malaysia — we’re here on a press trip).
-The only blank lines left to fill were those under “Group 1”, and the only thing left to do was to psych ourselves into believing that the first group has it best: the sharks would be sharper and more curious, before tourist fatigue set in.
+By the time the sign-up sheet had come around, the decision was already made.
+The only blank lines left to fill were those under “Group 1”, and the only thing left to do was to psych myself into believing that the first group has it best: the sharks would be sharper and more curious, before tourist fatigue set in.

 The young Aussie, seemingly in rude health and physique, dismisses my concerns.
 “You’ll be fine.
 It’ll go away once you’re in the water,” he says.
 I can only take his word for it, and struggle clumsily into my wetsuit and gear.
 Despite the nausea, though, I’m in good spirits.
 I’m excited.
 Let’s do this.

 Out on deck, we gather around Dan the skipper, squinting against the sunlight as he metes out the golden rules we have to abide by — or risk short-circuiting the fun for everyone.

 One: we’ll go down in groups of six, three on each side.
 “Keep to the side of the cage so the regulator tubes don’t tangle.”